BBaoVanC/bbaovanc.com/CONTRIBUTING.md

 ## Building

-## Automatic deploy previews with Netlify
+## Automatic deploy previews with GitHub Actions

-Netlify will automatically build each pull request into a public deploy preview, and will link it in a comment.
+My GitHub Actions workflows will automatically build each pull request into a public deploy preview on demo.bbaovanc.com, and will link it in a comment.

 ## Manual (local) building